Los Niños Primero Staff

 Megan Feldvebel, Teacher

-Megan Feldvebel started with Los Niños in the summer of 2015.
-During the school year she teaches kindergarten at Lake Forest Elementary.
-She celebrates diversity and multi linguistic learners in her classroom all year long.
+Megan Feldvebel started with Los Niños Primero in the summer of 2014.
+Megan teaches during our Summer Educational Program every year, and for our Saturday School Program throughout the school year with the three year olds as well.
+She also teaches in the Dual Language kindergarten program at Lake Forest Elementary School.
+She celebrates diversity and multi-linguistic learners in her classroom all year long!
+She has a strong passion for culture and children!

-She has been teaching in Fulton County schools since 2010.
-In 2013, she was named teacher of the year at Campbell Elementary School.
+Megan has been teaching in Fulton County schools since 2010.
+In 2013, she was named teacher of the year at Campbell Elementary School in Fulton County.
 Megan has had a passion for teaching and learning about other cultures since she was young.
+She studied Spanish in college and loves to use it in her everyday practice in the classroom.
 She graduated from Georgia State University with a Bachelors in Early Childhood Education and has endorsements in Mathematics and ESOL (English for Second Language Learners).
-She studied Spanish in college and uses it in everyday practice in the classroom.

 OKSANA GONZALEZ, TEACHER